 If you claim and meet the eligibility requirements, you may transfer some or all of your unused Parental Leave Pay to either:

 - the other legal parent of the child, or

 - the other legal parent's partner

-The person you want to transfer your payment to must also lodge a claim and meet the eligibility criteria.
+The person you want to transfer your payment to must also submit a claim and meet the eligibility criteria.

-If you are transferring your payment to another person because you wish to return to work early, you must lodge your claim before your return to work and while you are still eligible.
+If you are transferring your payment to another person because you wish to return to work early, you must submit your claim before your return to work and while you are still eligible.